jurra/galorio/README.md

 ## License

-MIT License - feel free to use for your own art portfolio!
+MIT License - feel free to use for your own art portfolio!# Art Portfolio - Live at GitHub Pages